developmentseed/eoapi-cdk/integration_tests/cdk/README.md

 # Deployment CDK code for eoapi-cdk deployment tests

-This is a wrapper CDK code that is used to test a deployment of the `eoapi-cdk` constructs before a release happens.
+This is a wrapper CDK code that is used to test a deployment of the `eoapi-cdk` constructs.

 ## Requirements